-All orders will be delivered within 24 hours, express orders placed after 5:00pm will be delivered early next day.
+All orders placed will be delivered within 24 hours.
+Express orders placed after 5:00PM will be delivered early next day.

 Debunking 7 Popular Myths About Eating Fruits